How to prepare Product Images for various displayStyles

 The top 25% of available screen height is for Promotional Banners, and the remainder 75% is split into 2 equal rows for the Categories.
 The promo banner will be slightly taller than 2.5:1 as you can see in the side-by-side comparison here on the same phone.

-To ensure your banner works in all cases and phones, prepare them as below:
+To ensure your banner works in all situations and screen sizes, prepare them as below:

 1080 x 500px with a 40px vertical safety margin